-Our exercise physiologists will look at your lifestyle and goals, and design an exercise programme taking into account the physiotherapy recommendations.
+Our exercise physiologists specialize in clinical interventions which are exercise-based, provide education, advice and support.
+There is a strong focus on achieving behavioural change.
+They will look at your lifestyle and goals, and design an exercise programme taking into account the physiotherapy recommendations.
 They will prescribe the right exercises, show you how to do them and monitor your progress during your recovery.

-Felicity is an exercise physiologist who prescribes exercise-based treatments for patients at BackSpace.
+Felicity is our senior exercise physiologist.
 Her interest in rehabilitation developed following a 15-year career as a gymnast.
-She Graduated from QUT in 2016 and has worked at BackSpace since its opening in 2017.
+She graduated from QUT in 2016 and has worked at BackSpace since its opening in 2017.
 Outside of BackSpace, she also assists with managing her family’s gym and enjoys traveling overseas with friends and family.

-Our remedial massage therapists will treat painful and tight areas with massage and stretching, based on the problems identified by the other therapists.
+Our remedial massage therapists are trained to provide specialized treatment for all spinal conditions.
+They will treat painful and tight areas with massage, stretching cupping, and dry needling, working collaboratively with our physiotherapists and exercise physiologists.
 They will decrease pain, release muscle tension and release tight tissues to decrease pain and speed up your recovery.

-Grace or Gracie-Lee depending on who you ask, is the clinical coordinator for Backspace.
-She is currently studying biomedical science at Griffith University with a plan to study medicine in the future.
-Previously she was a real estate sales agent and has had an array of businesses and worked in varying industries which has helped shape the character you see today.
-She is the proud stepmother to two beautiful teenage girls, a cat and dog and fiancé to a builder.
-When she has a minute to herself she enjoys yoga and surfing but finding that minute can sometimes be a little difficult so she fills that void with food which makes her happy – especially cheeseburgers and banana bread.
+Grace joined BackSpace with years of sales and customer service experience.
+She is currently studying Nutrition and Dietetics at Griffith University with a plan to study medicine in the future.
+Grace’s extensive experience in varying industries, educational qualifications and her pursuit of a career in healthcare has helped shape the empathetic and caring person she is today.
+Grace enjoys yoga and surfing when she steals a minute for herself but finding that minute can sometimes be a little difficult so she fills that void with food which makes her happy – especially cheeseburgers and banana bread.